California Psalms

 the laser line of life.

-of my magnitude of heart.
+of my magnitudes of heart.

 9 And if it’s called for — here, upon this coast